bgsedatascience/module-internet/README.md

-# How The Internet Works
+# How The World Wide Web Works

 ---